kostyfisik/PKM-sync-template/README.md

-This is a template to sync between Obsidian, Foam, Logseq (read-only mode), and Dendron.
-With minimal effort and following some basic rules you can switch between them with minimal effort.
+# Objective

+The objective of this template is to create a long-lasting note-taking system.
+To achieve this, I aim to organize my notes in a manner that allows me to use them in multiple personal knowledge management (PKM) programs simultaneously or with minimal effort when switching between programs.

+# Tested Programs

+I have tested the following programs to ensure they can work in sync using the same note files:
+- Obsidian
+- Foam
+- Logseq (read-only mode)
+- Dendron

+By following some basic rules, it is possible to switch between PKM programs almost effortlessly.

 See:
 - [chore](notes/chore.md) for extended description